intel/sriov-fec-operator/spec/openshift-operator-release-notes.md

 ```
 <!-- omit in toc -->
 # Release Notes
-This document provides high-level system features, issues, and limitations information for OpenNESS Operator for Intel® FPGA PAC N3000 and OpenNESS SR-IOV Operator for Intel Wireless FEC Accelerators.
+This document provides high-level system features, issues, and limitations information for OpenNESS Operator for Intel® FPGA PAC N3000 and OpenNESS SR-IOV Operator for Wireless FEC Accelerators.
 - [Release history](#release-history)
 - [Features for Release](#features-for-release)
 - [Changes to Existing Features](#changes-to-existing-features)